tj-actions/json2file/README.md

 Usage: json2file [OPTIONS] --keys <KEYS> --outputs <OUTPUTS> --directory <DIRECTORY>

 Options:
-  -k, --keys <KEYS>            Space delimited list of keys to extract from the JSON output converted into Vec<String>
-  -o, --outputs <OUTPUTS>      The JSON output to use -d, --directory <DIRECTORY>  The directory to output the files to -s, --skip-missing-keys      Skip missing keys
+  -k, --keys <KEYS>            Space delimited list of keys to extract from the JSON output -o, --outputs <OUTPUTS>      The JSON output to use -d, --directory <DIRECTORY>  The directory to output the files to -s, --skip-missing-keys      Skip missing keys